sncis/newsdMe/README.md

 # newsd

+> For the sake of simplicity I left the repository private and populated some credentials.
+> This was on perpuse to make it simple to use the funcktionalities without creating own apik key etc.:)

-A Live version of the project can be seen here --> [NewsdMe](https://newsdme.herokuapp.com/) A simple news Website to get an overview of daily updated articles form all around the word.
+A Live version of the project hosted on Heroku can be seen here --> [NewsdMe](https://newsdme.herokuapp.com/) A simple news Website to get an overview of daily updated articles form all around the word.
 After registration users can store and bookmark articles for a later read.
-This Repo contains the frontrnd for the NewsdMe Webapplication.
-It is a stand alone application and can be also used without the backend wich is contained in this [Repo]("link").
-The backend is need for user registration and Authentication as well as for all actions an autenticated user can perform.
+This Repository contains the frontend for the NewsdMe WebApplication.
+It is a stand alone application and can also be used without the backend which is contained in this [Git Repo](https://github.com/snzew/newsdAuthentication).
+The backend is needed for user Registration and Authentication as well as for all actions an autenticated user can perform.
-In addition this project is used to demonstrate how to secure a Webapp created with ReactJs.
-At the end of this Document a security sections explains the implemented measurements agains common webapp security vulnerabilities.
+In addition this project is used to shows some implemented measurments taken against common WebAppplication vulnerabilities.
+At the end of this Document a security sections explains the implemented measurements and shows which mesurements could be taken to secure the webapplication even more.
+The security measures refer only to the Frotend.
+Backend measures are lsited seperatly in the [Newsauthentication](https://github.com/snzew/newsdAuthentication) README file.